willow-ahrens/FinchBenchmarks/artifact.md

 ## Artifact check-list (meta-information)
 - **Compilation:**  This artifact compares to two versions of TACO which are included as source code and built.
+Additionally, we build OpenCV and several wrapper scripts to call taco.
-- **Data set:** We use matrices from the Harwell-Boeing collection, graphs from the SNAP network dataset collection, MNIST images, and include two image datasets.
+- **Data set:** We use matrices from the Harwell-Boeing collection, graphs from the SNAP network dataset collection, and several image datasets, MNIST, EMNIST, Omniglot, and HumanSketches.
 - **Hardware:** The artifact requires x86 processor.
 - **Execution:** The experiments should be ran single threaded pinned to a single socket.
 The experiments from the paper take **TODO** in total.
 - **Metrics:** Execution time is reported.
-- **Output:** The output is long format data including the execution time stored in JSON files, and the graphs from the paper.
+- **Output:** The output is long format data including the execution time stored in JSON files.
+We also provide scripts to plot the data in the same format as the paper.
 - **How much disk space required (approximately)?** **TODO**
-- **Publicly available?:** Yes, **TODO**
+- **Publicly available?:** Yes
 - **Code licenses (if publicly available)?:** The code has been released under the MIT license.
 - **Archived?:** **TODO**